 Lambton County Insect Survey

-The Lambton County insect survey was a project undertaken by Dr Jeff Skevington and colleagues from 1991-1994 to document the insects of the oak savannah in the region.
+The Lambton County insect survey was a project undertaken by Dr Jeff Skevington and colleagues from 1991-1994 to document the insects of the oak savannah in the region and a large portion of the material collected during the project was deposited at the University of Guelph Insect Collection.
 An earlier version of this list was hosted here, but the published account of this work, “Insects of North Lambton“, is now available as a pdf.

 Ojibway Prairie Provincial Nature Reserve